-On the basis of the submitted thesis and any additional material, the assessment committee may recommend that the faculty permits the candidate to make minor revisions to the thesis before the committee submits its final report.
+Based on the submitted thesis and any additional material, the assessment committee may recommend that the faculty permits the candidate to make minor revisions to the thesis before the committee submits its final report.
 The committee must provide a written list of the specific items that the candidate must revise.